pantheon-systems/documentation/source/_docs/guides/composer-convert.md

 <div class="alert alert-export" role="alert">
 <h4 class="info">Exports</h4>
-<p markdown="1">This guide uses the local command line environment, and there are several variables dependent on your specific site.
+<p markdown="1">This guide uses the local command line environment, and there are several commands dependent on your specific site.
 Before we begin, set the variable `$site` in your terminal session to match your site name:
 <pre>
 <code class="bash">export site=yoursitename
 </code></pre>